 About the Speaker

-Dayton Lekner is a doctoral candidate at the University of Melbourne.
+Dayton Lekner is a doctoral candidate at the University of Melbourne and a Macgeorge Scholar.
 His research explores the relationship between literature and politics in China, with a focus on the 1950s and 1960s.

 After the Seminar

 The ANU China Seminar Series is supported by the China Institute and the Australian Centre on China in the World at The Australian National University’s College of Asia & the Pacific.